ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/louiselalanne/CVE-2024-23747](https://github.com/louiselalanne/CVE-2024-23747) :  ![starts](https://img.shields.io/github/stars/louiselalanne/CVE-2024-23747.svg) ![forks](https://img.shields.io/github/forks/louiselalanne/CVE-2024-23747.svg)

 ## CVE-2024-23746
- Miro Desktop 0.8.18 on macOS allows Electron code injection.
+ Miro Desktop 0.8.18 on macOS allows local Electron code injection via a complex series of steps that might be usable in some environments (bypass a kTCCServiceSystemPolicyAppBundles requirement via a file copy, an app.app/Contents rename, an asar modification, and a rename back to app.app/Contents).

 - [https://github.com/louiselalanne/CVE-2024-23746](https://github.com/louiselalanne/CVE-2024-23746) :  ![starts](https://img.shields.io/github/stars/louiselalanne/CVE-2024-23746.svg) ![forks](https://img.shields.io/github/forks/louiselalanne/CVE-2024-23746.svg)

 ## CVE-2024-23745
- In Notion Web Clipper 1.0.3(7), a .nib file is susceptible to the Dirty NIB attack.
+ ** DISPUTED ** In Notion Web Clipper 1.0.3(7), a .nib file is susceptible to the Dirty NIB attack.
 NIB files can be manipulated to execute arbitrary commands.
 Additionally, even if a NIB file is modified within an application, Gatekeeper may still permit the execution of the application, enabling the execution of arbitrary commands within the application's context.
+NOTE: the vendor's perspective is that this is simply an instance of CVE-2022-48505, cannot properly be categorized as a product-level vulnerability, and cannot have a product-level fix because it is about incorrect caching of file signatures on macOS.

 - [https://github.com/louiselalanne/CVE-2024-23745](https://github.com/louiselalanne/CVE-2024-23745) :  ![starts](https://img.shields.io/github/stars/louiselalanne/CVE-2024-23745.svg) ![forks](https://img.shields.io/github/forks/louiselalanne/CVE-2024-23745.svg)

 ## CVE-2024-23743
- An issue in Notion for macOS version 3.1.0 and before, allows remote attackers to execute arbitrary code via the RunAsNode and enableNodeClilnspectArguments components.
+ ** DISPUTED ** Notion through 3.1.0 on macOS might allow code execution because of RunAsNode and enableNodeClilnspectArguments.
+NOTE: the vendor states &quot;the attacker must launch the Notion Desktop application with nonstandard flags that turn the Electron-based application into a Node.js execution environment.&quot;

 - [https://github.com/giovannipajeu1/CVE-2024-23743](https://github.com/giovannipajeu1/CVE-2024-23743) :  ![starts](https://img.shields.io/github/stars/giovannipajeu1/CVE-2024-23743.svg) ![forks](https://img.shields.io/github/forks/giovannipajeu1/CVE-2024-23743.svg)

 ## CVE-2024-23742
- An issue in Loom on macOS version 0.196.1 and before, allows remote attackers to execute arbitrary code via the RunAsNode and enableNodeClilnspectArguments settings.
+ ** DISPUTED ** An issue in Loom on macOS version 0.196.1 and before, allows remote attackers to execute arbitrary code via the RunAsNode and enableNodeClilnspectArguments settings.
+NOTE: the vendor disputes this because it requires local access to a victim's machine.